bfeldpw/battlesub/README.md

 So now, since the history is gone, lets just add a little changelog here, beginning today (2022-05-13):

+**2022-09-06: Reconfigure physical particles and their lifetime.
+New screenshots and explanations**
 2022-05-13: Add lua to enable configuration via scripts

 ## Installation and Dependencies